What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

 - The customer simply forgot they bought something ("I don't recognize this charge")

-Each of those causes needs a different fix.
+Each of those needs a different fix.
 Lumping them together produces the wrong remediation plan.

 How to diagnose a rising rate